Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 To fill this gap, I decided to buy one at the beginning of 2020.
 The vintage computer was pretty bad, just bought.
 Two buttons were missing, the screen showed strange characters and no sound was heard.

-The repair was quite fun: especially the Commodore 64 memory repair.
+The repair was quite fun: especially the repair of the memory of the Commodore 64.

 Technical characteristics of the Commodore 64